paolaUWB/DR16Q/README.md

 ### Normalization File

 -Follow the GitHub steps above and open the file "normalization.py" using Spyder IDE or Visual Studio Code.

--There are 6760 spectra (It can be more later on this project).
-If you don't generate all 6760 files, find variables "STARTS_FROM" and "ENDS_AT" and define a range.
+-The file currently named "DRX_sorted_norm.csv" contains all the necessary information (data) to read [X being the current data release; i.e. 9].

 -The "data_types" and "utility_functions" files must be in your directory for import

--The file currently named "DRX_sorted_norm.csv" contains all the necessary information (data) to read [X being the current data release; i.e. 9].

 -At the top of the file there is a section containing ranges of wavelengths under the "DO NOT CHANGE" heading.
 These constant variables are defined by Astrophysicist.
 Any change of these constants SHOULD be discussed with the client.